 Information Technology Services

-OEHS is available for disposing and recycling obsolete, broken or other unusable computers and equipment in compliance with the CT State Law.
-To request a pickup of obsolete equipment, complete a Universal Waste/Used Electronics request via the Office of Environmental Health & Safety website.
-Call the Yale Environmental Affairs Waste Request Line at (203) 432-6545 for further information.
+EHS is available for disposing and recycling obsolete, broken, or other unusable computers and equipment in compliance with the CT State Law.
+To request a pickup of obsolete equipment, complete a Universal Waste/Used Electronics request via the EHS website.
+Call the Yale Environmental Affairs Waste Request Line at 203-432-6545 for further information.